-Students failing math and other core classes are referred to the COST team.
-These students, based on individual student needs, are provided with one or more of the following programs and/or services:
+Students failing math are referred to the COST team.
+These students are provided with one or more of the following programs and/or services based on individual needs:

-SST - a Student Success Plan where parents, teachers, and counselors come together to monitor and support our most needy students and ensure student attendance and improvement in behavior

-Student monitoring - check-in/check-out and additional tutoring, 504 Plan, referral for testing, IEP, or referral for additional counseling/ therapy services if needed
+- SST a Student Success Plan where parents, teachers, and counselors come together to monitor and support our most needy students and ensure student attendance and improvement in behavior - Student monitoring check-in/check-out and additional tutoring, 504 Plan, referral for testing, IEP, or referral for additional counseling/ therapy services if needed - Behavior Intervention Plan (or BIP) a written plan used by teachers to reward and promote positive behavior

 The counseling department meets with students failing math and offers appropriate interventions.
 Grades are reviewed and students are placed on a plan to complete their missing assignments.
 Tutoring is available for math students who have not yet mastered key concepts.
 Teachers also offer tutoring before and after school to help students raise their failing grades.
 Bridge, Apex, and summer math classes are offered for students who have failed math.
-Communication between parents, students, teachers, counselors, and Project Kinship Specialist, Outreach Consultant, and other support staff will be maintained on a regular basis.
+Communication between parents, students, teachers, counselors, our Project Kinship Specialist, Outreach Consultant, and other support staff will be maintained on a regular basis.